Xujiayao/Discord-MC-Chat/README.md

     - /console \<command\>     | Execute a command in the server console (admin only)
     - /log                     | Get the latest server log (admin only)
     - /stop                    | Stop the server (admin only)
-- Customizable message format
+- Fully customizable message format
+  - In-game
+    - Chat messages from Discord
+    - Response messages from Discord
+    - Messages from other servers
+  - Discord
     - Server started
     - Server stopped
     - Player joined server
     - Player left server
     - Player reached a progress / achieved a goal / completed a challenge
     - Player died
     - Server MSPT is higher than a certain value
     - Server sent a console log message
 - Use admin list to configure user permissions to use special commands
 - Support Hot Reloading of the config file
+- Support backup every time the config file is loaded
-- Check for updates
+- Check for updates regularly

 ## Contributors